Dr Jon Topham

 - Location: G.33 Baines Wing

-Member of Editorial Board, Science and Culture in Nineteenth-Century Britain (Penn State University Press monograph series).
+- Member of Editorial Board, Science and Culture in Nineteenth-Century Britain (Pittsburgh University Press monograph series).

 - Postgraduate Certificate in Learning and Teaching for Higher Education